kwatry/api-documentation/OAuthFlowDetails.md

 A call to authorize includes these request parameters:
 * **response_type** - always 'code' for the web server application flow
-* **client_id** - your client id, found in the iOKids partner dashboard
+* **client_id** - your client id, found in the playPORTAL partner dashboard
-* **redirect_uri** - after login, iOKids will redirect back to a URL on your site.
+* **redirect_uri** - after login, playPORTAL will redirect back to a URL on your site.
 This URI must be pre-registered in the partner dashboard.
-* **scope** - a space delimited list of iOKids scopes for which your application is requesting access.
-This list must be one of the defined iOKids Scopes below and be registered in the partner dashboard as scopes your application will request
+* **scope** - a space delimited list of playPORTAL scopes for which your application is requesting access.
+This list must be one of the defined playPORTAL Scopes below and be registered in the partner dashboard as scopes your application will request
-* **state** - a string value provided by the web server application that maintains state between the authorization request and the iOKids server response.
+* **state** - a string value provided by the web server application that maintains state between the authorization request and the playPORTAL server response.
 The value will be returned as a request parameter to the redirect URI and should be validated by the web server.
 This may be a nonce or base64 encoded object with information relevant for the web server application

 **Authorization Prompt**

-In response to the authorization request, a web page login form for iOKids is displayed.
+In response to the authorization request, a web page login form for playPORTAL is displayed.
 The user logs in and decides whether or not to allow to your app.
-After the user decides, iOKids will redirect to the redirect_uri provided in the initial request.
+After the user decides, playPORTAL will redirect to the redirect_uri provided in the initial request.

 `GET https://REDIRECT_URI/callback?code=AUTH_CODE&state=NONCE`